 At The Law Offices of Michael P. Burakoff, we have successfully recovered compensation for accident injury victims and their families in towns across Morris County and Sussex County, including Hopatcong, Parsippany, Netcong, Newton, Dover, Denville, Mt.
 Olive, East Hanover, Morristown, and more.
 Attorneys who “handle” auto accident claims are a dime a dozen in New Jersey.
 However, if you have been seriously injured in a car crash, you deserve a New Jersey car accident attorney who will do more than just “handle” your auto accident claim, and the family-focused approach of our firm will provide you and your family with exactly that kind of “extra mile” service that you truly need and deserve.

-Please, call our Morristown office or our Newton office to discuss your unique needs, concerns, and situation regarding any kind of car accident injury with our legal team today in a free and confidential consultation.
+Please, call our Morristown car accident attorneys to discuss your unique needs, concerns, and the situation regarding any kind of car accident injury with our legal team today in a free and confidential consultation.

 Your NJ Car Insurance Policy and Your Right to Sue